ROHHAD - A Doctor's View

 You can help make that happen by supporting our charity and donating today.
 Please visit our how you can help page for more information.

 The ROHHAD Association will add statistics to this page as research into ROHHAD gives us confirmed numbers.

-ROHHAD is a life threateningly complex, rare, life limiting condition that devastates the lives of an estimated 100 children worldwide and their families.
+ROHHAD is an extremely rare complex disease, that devastates the lives of an estimated 100 children worldwide and their families.
 It is considered a terminal prognosis with your help we can change this.

 You can read more about ROHHAD on the NORD Website.